thunderace/NewtifryPro-node/README.md

 Nodejs npm library to send messages to android app NewtifryPro

-Not yet npm packaged.

-To install : npm install git://github.com/thunderace/NewtifryPro-node.git
+To install : npm install newtifrypro

 See https://github.com/thunderace/NewtifryPro-php/wiki/NewtifryPro-API for API documentation and more.